ntzm/osm-address-collector/README.md

 (video coming soon)

+1. **HOLD DEVICE FLAT** - this is important otherwise orientation might not work
 1. Press **Start**
 1. Navigate to a building that needs a number or name
 1. Enter the number using the keypad or the name device's keyboard